LT-Intro-To-AI-SY2425/a6-creating-predictive-models-lyogics/part4-classification/a6_part4_writeup.md

 3. Looking at the predicted and actual results, how did the model do?
 Was there a pattern to the inputs that the model was incorrect about?
 The model did very well while predicting the results of the data.
 There was not a pattern to the inputs that the model was incorrect about.

 4. Would a 34 year old Female who makes 56000 a year buy an SUV according to the model?
 Remember to scale the data before running it through the model.
-According to the data, a 34 year old female who makes 56,000 a year would
+According to the data, a 34 year old female who makes 56,000 a year would not buy an SUV according to the model.